melvinho77/tflint-ruleset-yumyum/docs/rules/terraform_meta_arguments.md

   2. -- if count or for_each exist --
       1. count/for_each *(end with newline)*
       2. *(extra newline)*
-  3. -- if count or for_each exist --
+  3. -- if provider exist --
       1. provider *(end with newline)*
       2. *(extra newline)*
   4. other attributes/blocks